Skip to main content

 Step 5: Verify the License Page

-• Your license type (Evaluation, Named, or Unlimited)
+• Your license type (Standard or Evaluation)

 • The number of server users detected